the-nick-of-time/DnD/README.txt

 The file "Monster Manager.py" is written for you.
 It keeps track of monsters and allows you to roll any other dice you need while running a combat.
 There is no preparation needed to use this, so just run it as is.

 	1.2.1: Using the Monster Manager
-	The first thing for you to do is press the "New Monster" button to open the dialog.
+	The first thing you will likely want to do is press the "New Monster" button to open the dialog.
 This will create a popup window with a variety of fields that can be filled out.
 Fill them with relevant information and hit the "Finish" button.

 	The main window will now contain a section that contains relevant information about the monster.
 From here, you can make the monster take damage (by inserting a negative value in the "Change HP" entry and pressing the button), recover HP (same but positive), or perform attacks.
 This aspect perhaps bears explanation.
 To perform an attack, fill out the attack bonus and damage done and press the button.
-The attack bonus is **added to the d20 roll and should not include the d20**, and can be any valid rollable string.
+The attack bonus is **added to the d20 roll and should not include the d20**, and can be any valid rollable string, as defined in section 1.0.1.
 This includes simple integers as well as dice, arithmetic expressions, and even comparisons.
 Also ridiculous expressions like "1d4d4d4d4".

 	If you need to roll dice for any other reason, there is a section that has just an entry and a button.